 The first thing to do would be to see a neurologist to make sure that the headaches are not due to another problem.
 The neurologist can also discuss whether it would be better to treat the individual headaches if they do not occur too frequently, or to prescribe preventative therapy if they do.

-Should I change my hormone replacement therapy / HRT regimen?
+Should I change my hormone replacement therapy regimen?

 It would make sense to use a non oral regimen of hormone replacement therapy, preferably one that results in consistent hormone levels.
-Ideally, this would be an estrogen patch or gel, or subcutaneous hormone implants.
-Some menopausologists feel that migraine can occur as a result of testosterone deficiency especially when there has been a surgical removal of the ovaries and have had some success by replacing testosterone levels along with estrogen.
-Physicians who use subcutaneous hormone implants may be particularly successful when this is the problem.
-They are able to replace the estrogen and testosterone in a manner where after the initial rise in hormone levels occur, the day to day change in hormone levels is fairly small.
-I had some success using this method in selected patients, however the headaches returned when the hormone levels dropped below a critical point which was unique to each individual.
-At that time, ideally, implantation of hormones would be repeated.
-Testosterone patches in appropriate doses for women are not made in the United States, and so one of the available male replacement patches would have to be cut to an appropriate dosage size or a testosterone gel would have to be obtained from a compounding pharmacy.
-In either case, blood could be drawn to monitor levels to ascertain that the levels are in the desired range.
+Ideally, this would be an estrogen patch or gel, or subcutaneous hormone pellet implants.
+Migraine can occur as a result of testosterone deficiency especially when there has been a surgical removal of the ovaries and have I have some patients who have fewer migraines by replacing testosterone levels along with estrogen.
+I have also found that subcutaneous hormone pellet implants of both estrogen and testosterone can be even more effective.
+Alternatively testosterone gel can be obtained from a compounding pharmacy.
+In either case, blood should be drawn to monitor levels to ascertain that the levels are in the desired range.

 This page defines and discusses menopause, surgical menopause and premature menopause…